Fast Deterministically Safe Proof-of-Work Consensus: Correctness of the Sieve-MMR Algorithm

 \subsection{Consistency}

 First, we show that, in every commit step, maximal grade-0 chains are unique.
-This justifies the use of ``the maximal grade-0 chain'' in~\Cref{algo:mmr}, Step $2k$, Item 2. \begin{lemma} For every $k>0$, in every commit step~$2k$, for every node $n$ active in step~$2k$, there is a unique maximal grade-0 chain at~$n$. \end{lemma} \begin{proof} Consider a node $n$ active in commit step~$2k$ and suppose towards a contradiction that there are two different chains $\Lambda$ and $\Lambda'$ that are maximal with grade~0 at $n$.
+This justifies the use of ``the maximal grade-0 chain'' in the commit-step branch of~\Cref{algo:mmr}. \begin{lemma} For every $k\geq 0$, in every commit step~$2k+1$, for every node $n$ active in step~$2k+1$, there is a unique maximal grade-0 chain at~$n$. \end{lemma} \begin{proof} Consider a node $n$ active in commit step~$2k+1$ and suppose towards a contradiction that there are two different chains $\Lambda$ and $\Lambda'$ that are maximal with grade~0 at $n$.
 By the definition of maximal, $\Lambda$ and $\Lambda'$ are incompatible.

-By~\Cref{lem:one-third-includes-correct}, at least one active correct node $n'$ voted for an extension of $\Lambda$ in step~$2k-1$ and at least one active correct node $n''$ voted for an extension of $\Lambda'$ in step~$2k-1$.
-Moreover, by~\Cref{lem:two-thirds-compatible}, all correct nodes that are active in proposal step~$2k-1$ voted for compatible chains in step~$2k-1$.
+By~\Cref{lem:one-third-includes-correct}, at least one active correct node $n'$ voted for an extension of $\Lambda$ in step~$2k$ and at least one active correct node $n''$ voted for an extension of $\Lambda'$ in step~$2k$.
+If~$k=0$, all correct nodes vote for the empty chain in step~$0$, so $\Lambda$ and $\Lambda'$ are both the empty chain, which is a contradiction.
+If~$k>0$, then step~$2k$ is a proposal step, and by~\Cref{lem:two-thirds-compatible}, all correct nodes that are active in step~$2k$ vote for compatible chains in step~$2k$.
 Thus, $\Lambda$ and $\Lambda'$ are compatible, which is a contradiction. \end{proof}

 Next, we show that, once a chain is committed by a correct node, all correct nodes forever vote for extensions of that chain. \begin{lemma} If a chain $\Lambda$ is committed by a correct node in a step~$s$, then, in step~$s$ and in all subsequent steps, all online correct nodes vote for an extension of $\Lambda$. \end{lemma} \begin{proof} Consider a chain $\Lambda$ committed by a correct node $n$ in a step~$s$, and consider a correct node $n'$ active in step~$s$ and the chain $\Lambda'$ that $n'$ votes for in step~$s$.